-The short answer is that there’s an injury risk with any type of running, but you can reduce your treadmill risk by following a few simple guidelines.
-Now for the long answer…
+There’s an injury risk with any type of running, and some risks specific to treadmills — but you can reduce your treadmill risk by following a few simple guidelines.

 First, the scary news: A review of workout-related emergency room visits, conducted by elliptical reviews.com, concluded that treadmill running was the most dangerous indoor exercise, accounting for over a third of all injuries and trouncing activities such as weight-lifting, yoga, jump rope, and box jumping.
 Yes, even box jumping!

 But here’s the (sort of) good news: Outdoor running is equally dangerous.
 Between 50 and 80 percent of outdoor runners get injured each year.
 In the U.S. alone, that’s more than a million cases each of shin splints, Achilles tendinosis, IT band syndrome, and plantar fasciitis — and twice that many instances of runner’s knee.

 As Mike Parkinson, a Los Angeles-area physical therapist, high school track coach, and former UCLA track star puts it: “You can get injured running anywhere, anyway.”

 That includes on the treadmill.
 And yes, there are some unique injury risks associated with treadmill training.
 But nothing that a little practice and common sense can’t overcome.